pranoy-panda/ICAPR2017_Dehazing/README.md

 ## License and Citation

-This program is released under the LGPL.
+This software is released under the LGPL.

 Please cite our paper in your publications if it helps your research:
 ```